sociomantic-tsunami/git-hub/man.rst

       Passes the **--all** option to stash.
-Is like **--stash-include-untracked** but the ignored files are stashed and cleaned in addition to the untracked files, which completely removes the possibility of conflicts when checking out the pull request to reabase.
+Is like **--stash-include-untracked** but the ignored files are stashed and cleaned in addition to the untracked files, which completely removes the possibility of conflicts when checking out the pull request to rebase.

     \-D, --delete-branch
       Delete the pull request branch if the rebase was successful.
 This is